d-Lysergic acid diethylamide

 Visuals will start to become more apparent at this stage.
 Spontaneous giggling and stimulating effects of LSD may get stronger as well.
 Some visuals at this stage may be the "breathing walls" effect, tracers, color enhancement, warping, or streaks of colors that appear if you stare at a surface for long enough.

 Music at this stage can sound more pleasant and immersing.
 Changes in perception and thought may also become apparent at this point.
 Some anxiety may surface, it is important to try to remain calm.
-Thought loops may begin to manifest during this time, and short term memory may become impaired.
+If you're prone to anxiety, many recommend meditating during this stage to help calm them down.
+Additionally, thought loops may begin to manifest during this time, and short term memory may become impaired (temporarily of course).

 Peak (t+ 3 - 4 hours)